ElaXan/PatchGenshinAPK/README.md

-# LSPatch
+# PatchGenshinAPK
 [LSPatch](https://github.com/LSPosed/LSPatch)\
-Patching APK and embed module for no root user can use a LSPosed Module.
+Patching APK and embed module for no root user can use a LSPosed Module.\
+Im targeting to Android user for use this

 ## Requirements
 * Python
 * Java
-* Termux [ONLY FOR ANDROID]
+* Termux

 # Install
 TODO

-# Issue
+# How to use
-Cannot download a .apk module from my website, i need help seriously
+Sadly there is no tutorial how to use this.\
+You should know what are you doing